DMoo7/DMoo7/README.md

 ## About
 🚀
 > Hey there!
 I’m a passionate Full Stack Developer with a relentless drive to build, innovate, and elevate.
-My expertise spans the entire development spectrum—from crafting sleek, responsive front-ends with cutting-edge technologies to engineering robust, scalable back-ends that power seamless user experiences.
+My expertise spans the entire development spectrum from crafting sleek, responsive front-ends with cutting-edge technologies to engineering robust, scalable back-ends that power seamless user experiences.
 🚀

 [Checkout my portfolio](https://dtechpro.netlify.app/)